L3thal14/HacktheBox-Walkthroughs/Boxes/lame/README.md

 We end up with a SSH key but it is encrypted using RSA Algorithm.
 So, for decrypting it, we are going to use a tool which can be downloaded from [here](https://github.com/g0tmi1k/debian-ssh/blob/master/common_keys/debian_ssh_rsa_2048_x86.tar.bz2) .
-Download the **tar.bz2** file and open a terminal inside /rsa/2048/ folder.
+Download the **tar.bz2** file,extract it and open a terminal inside /rsa/2048/ folder.
 Now, run the command:
 ``` grep -lir <RSA Encrypted SSH key> *.pub```
 <img src="https://github.com/L3thal14/HacktheBox-Walkthroughs/blob/master/Boxes/lame/screenshots/ssh_decrypted_lame.png?raw=true"/>